AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

 ## Validations

-There are two ways to define validation for some form:
+There are two ways to define form validation:
-1. General global validation for form.
-This validation can be defined in the `Form.validation(...)` block.
-By default, this method configures validation of notNull entity attributes.
-But there is a possibility to override these rules or extend for some custom attributes passing a validation config as a parameter.
-This config should be a standard Vue object definition-like.
-   The `validations` section is required in this config since it is responsible for defining attribute validations.
+1. General global validation using `Form.validation(...)` block, which configures validation using entity metadata, such as `notNull` attribute properties.
+   It is possible to override or extent these rules with a validation config parameter.
+   This config should be a standard Vue object definition-like with `validations` section.
-2. Local form validation.
-This validation can be defined locally in the `validations` section.
+2. Component-level validation added by `validationMixin`.
+This validation in the `validations` section of the component.
-   To pass these rules for nested controls (UFormRow foe example for automatically getting error text) there is `validationMixin`.
-This mixin is responsible for creating of `validator` property.
-This is an object with several useful methods for interaction with a validation:
+   This could be useful for validating various popup child dialog of the form.
+   The `validationMixin` mixin adds `validator` property to the component.
+This is an object with useful methods:
    - `getValidationState` - returns the current state of validation;
    - `getAttributeCaption` - returns caption by attribute name;
    - `getErrorForAttribute`- returns error text for some first failed validation rule of the attribute;
    - `getIsAttributeRequired` - returns boolean - if the attribute has the required rule in the configured validation;
    - `validateForm` - validates form data with the Vuelidate help.
   Also, `validationMixin` provides this validator for nested controls.

-In both cases, to interact with validation configured in some parent component or in `Form.validation()` just injection of `validator` is needed.
+In both cases, form components get access to validation configuration by injecting `validator` object.
 Example:
 parent-component.vue
 ```vue